Are you considering working after retirement?

 - How much money do I need/want to earn?

-- How will working in retirement impact my social security benefits?
+- Will working in retirement impact my social security benefits?

 - How will going back to work impact taxes?